hashbang/hashbang/abuse/signup.md

 Doing otherwise would expose an interactive verifier for the CAPTCHA solution (which might or might not be an exploitable flaw).

+If the answer did not match, the CAPTCHA is added to a set of invalid CAPTCHAs until its expiration time, to prevent an attacker from trying to brute-force a CAPTCHA.
+The set does not need to be persisted to disk or to a database, keeping it in an in-memory datastructure is enough.

 #### Opaque token